How to Keep Your Dog Calm and Happy on a Long Car Journey

 Don't scold "bad" behaviour like barking.
 Instead, work on your "quiet!" command when you are in the house, and use it in the car, making sure you follow it up with praise.
 Try not to get frustrated or annoyed in the car as dogs pick up emotions quickly.
 If you are happy and confident your dog is likely to be too.
 Conversely, if you are nervous and anxious, your dog will follow suit.

-Dog Travel Tip # 3: A Tired Dog is A Good Dog
+Tip #3: A Tired Dog Is a Good Dog

 If you plan to get up on the day of your journey, breakfast and then set off, think again.
 Your dog will be a far better passenger if he is not full of energy and consequently bored.
 Make time to exercise him before you set off, even if that means getting up early.
 And don't make a half-hearted jog around the block, making it just long enough for him to go to the toilet.
 Have a proper walk, or better still, run.
 This will pay off in the long run as your dog will be far more willing to lie down and be quiet on the journey.